JackSzwergold/Writing/memories/Finding My First Job.md

-## Getting a Job at Columbia University
+## Finding My First Job
-### About the Time My Brother “Helped” Me Get My First Job as a Teenager at Columbia University
+### About the Time My Brother “Helped” Me Get My First Job as a Teenager at Columbia University… And How I Quit It…

 By Jack Szwergold